DragonStuff/accelo-test/README.md

 * Enable SSL on App side.
 * Add more failsafes.
 * The database instance should definitely have a name in future.
+* Don't upload venv, use requirements.txt.
+Yes, I know, but honestly too much time has been spent on this already ;)